 Strict data security rules and processes can make employees cyber aware and avoid breaches.
 Renewable assets are increasingly classed as critical infrastructure, which obliges operators to comply with the rising volume of cybersecurity regulations.

 Strict data security rules and processes can make employees cyber aware and avoid breaches.
 Renewable assets are increasingly classed as critical infrastructure, which obliges operators to comply with the rising volume of cybersecurity regulations.
-Regulatory fines can provide a nasty wake-up call — and damage trust — but a cyber-aware organisation should not act primarily on fear but on a desire to do the right thing and maintain customer service.
+Regulatory fines can provide a nasty wake-up call — and damage trust — but a cyber-aware organization should not act primarily on fear but on a desire to do the right thing and maintain customer service.

 All P&U companies need a standard framework for measuring cyber risk and transparent procedures for restoring service following an attack.
 Across the grid network, IoT sensors and other data gathering tools can help detect potential problems from cyber and physical aggression (as well as storms, fires and other natural phenomena).

 There is a lack of global consistency for cyber security standards and practices and an urgent need to converge and share information to make the entire renewables industry more resilient, which can help ensure trust and hopefully speed up adoption.
 Given the unique role of P&U infrastructure in a nation’s existence and the interconnected nature of energy, governments are likely to get more involved and collaborate with private players across the supply chain.

 As P&U providers become ever more digital, their ESG and cyber strategies should align with data at the center.
 Data drives every ESG decision, whether evaluating suppliers’ sustainability, tracking carbon footprint, measuring workforce diversity, spotting data leaks, and, most importantly, reporting ESG progress to meet growing demands for transparency.